ljsinclair/featurebase-docs/docs/community/com-ingest/com-datafile-ref-csv.md

 ### CSV file with no defined data types

-This approach can be used when defining data types at the command line, or if the destination table already exists.
+Use this method if the target table already exists, or when defining data types with the CSV ingest tool.

 ```csv
 test_id, test_bool, test_STRING, test_TIMESTAMP